dkarthe/webjeda-blog/_posts/2016-12-20-how-to-add-share-buttons-to-jekyll.md

 When I decided to make a share bar for my blog WebJeda, I thought of making it ```Js``` free.
 As a developer - for a fast performing website - you should avoid ```Js``` and lower the number of http requests.
 With ShareThis, I used to have 5 to 6 ```Js``` files loaded from a remote server and 22 requests were made.
 This happens when you have many buttons and every button is downloaded remotely!

 Once I installed my css only share bar, the request number dropped to 11!
 That was a huge improvement!
 But it comes at a cost.
 I cannot see number of shares anymore.
-I think I can write a code to calculate number of shares based on click event but that is in the future.
+I can always write a code to calculate number of shares based on click event but that will be in the future.
 For now I'm happy that I have a beautiful sharebar which is made only with html and css.
 You can see it in the screenshot at the top of the page.

 ##Basics before we dive in

 When I was preparing this share bar, I was facing troubles for sharing the page I'm currently in.
-Let's say you are in [How to add a sitemap to Jekyll](http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog/){:target="_blank"} article, usually the facebook share link should look like ```https://www.facebook.com/sharer/sharer.php?u=http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog/```.
+Let's say you are in [How to add a sitemap to Jekyll](http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog/){:target="_blank"} article, the facebook share link should look like ```https://www.facebook.com/sharer/sharer.php?u=http://blog.webjeda.com/how-to-add-a-sitemap-to-jekyll-blog/```.

 And if you are in [How to add an author box](http://blog.webjeda.com/how-to-add-author-box-to-jekyll) article then it should change to ```https://www.facebook.com/sharer/sharer.php?u=http://blog.webjeda.com/how-to-add-author-box-to-jekyll```.